JhnOkall/tedbooks/README.md

 # TedBooks - A Full-Stack E-commerce Bookstore

 TedBooks is a modern, full-stack e-commerce application designed for selling digital books.
-Built with the Next.js App Router, it features a complete user authentication system, a powerful admin dashboard for managing content, and a seamless payment integration with PayHero.
+Built with the Next.js App Router, it features a complete user authentication system, a powerful admin dashboard for managing content **(now supercharged with AI to automatically generate book descriptions and synopses)**, and a seamless payment integration with PayHero.

 ![TedBooks Screenshot (Conceptual)](https://75rfypg2otkow6jl.public.blob.vercel-storage.com/Screenshot%202025-06-07%20154800-QlM51gxoVZrvCvPg3fcI3wgB1pkegA.png)